 | Full cross-architecture alignment scaling dataset | Month 12 | 14,400 paired (A,C) measurements across 4+ models | Definitive test of whether embedded alignment scales |

 To our knowledge, this is the first alignment framework where ethical evaluation is structurally integrated with the recursive capability process, the first to apply clinical-trial-grade blinding to alignment measurement, and the first to produce a cross-architecture intervention result ($p < 0.001$) for a specific alignment mechanism.
-The mathematical foundation is not speculative; it is built on a 200-year-old proof, and the same $d/(d+1)$ formula has been independently derived by at least five research groups (West-Brown-Enquist 1997; Banavar et al. 2010; Demetrius 2010; Zhao 2022; Bettencourt 2013) in completely different fields.
+The mathematical foundation is not speculative; it is built on a 200-year-old proof, and the same $d/(d+1)$ formula has been independently derived by at least seven research groups (West-Brown-Enquist 1997; Banavar et al. 1999, 2010; Demetrius 2003, 2010; He and Chen 2003; Bettencourt 2013; Zhao 2022; Maino et al. 2014) in completely different fields.
 The ARC contribution is the unifying Cauchy framework and its extension to AI scaling.

 If the predictions are correct, this provides the first scalable architecture for alignment that improves with capability rather than degrading.
 If they are wrong, the falsification conditions will demonstrate this clearly, providing valuable negative results.
 Either outcome advances AI safety.
 But only one outcome is funded.